 Secured Education Loan for France

-A secured education loan requires collateral such as residential/commercial property, fixed deposits, or insurance policies.
+A secured education loan requires collateral such as residential or commercial property, fixed deposits, or insurance policies.
 These loans come with lower interest rates, higher sanction amounts, and longer repayment flexibility.

 Key Features

-- Loan Amount: Up to ₹1.5 crore (depending on collateral value)
+- Loan Amount: Up to ₹1.5 crore (depending on collateral value and lender policy)

 - Repayment Tenure: Up to 15 years